Key takeaways

 What is Jean?

-Jean is a free, open-source AI agent workspace that isolates agents in git worktrees with automated git workflows, GitHub context loading, and mobile access — designed to be opinionated so you spend less time configuring.
+Jean is a free, open-source desktop application that isolates AI agents in git worktrees with automated git workflows, GitHub and Linear context loading, and mobile access — designed to be opinionated so you spend less time configuring.

 How much does Jean cost?